oneeve8/kobble-data/content/Tutorial2.md

 The more hashtags you use, the smaller your heading.

-To create a hard break use return twice
+To create a hard break, use return twice

-To create a soft break use at least two spaces after your punca line.
+To create a soft break, use at least two spaces after your punctuation in a line.

-To italicise use an asterisk before and after the word you want to italicise.
+To italicise, use an asterisk before and after the word you want to italicise.

-To boldface your word use two asterisks before and after the word you want bolded.
+To boldface your word, use two asterisks before and after the word you want bolded.

 To create a division line use three asterisks.